dsnarne/AI-J.A.R.V.I.S.-voice-assistant/README.md

 - Google API credentials (for Calendar, Contacts, and Gmail access)

-- Tavily API key (for web search)

-- Groq API key (for Llama3)

-- Google Gemini API key (for using the Gemini model)

 - Deepgram API key (for voice processing)

 - Necessary Python libraries (listed in `requirements.txt`)